Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Boykin Spaniel

-Boykin Spaniels are cute chocolate-brown colored dogs that once served in hunting but are now one of the best medium-sized breeds.
+Boykin Spaniels are cute, chocolate-brown dogs that once served in hunting but are now among the best medium-sized breeds.

 They are excellent with children and other dogs, making them a great addition to your family.
 They weigh around 25-40 pounds.